 - In v4.0 and later, If you attach photos, videos, audio files, etc. to your sightings, then these files are stored in your Sightings’ Documents Location.
 This location is specified under View | Options … More/Special TAB.

 - If you did step #1.2 above, ZIP/compress the files created in a subdirectory of your backup location over to your new computer.
 If you didn’t, then ZIP your Documents directory and move that over to your new computer.

 - Unzip the compressed folder to the location on your new computer where you want to store your Sightings’ Documents.

-- For v3.5 or later, install your licensed version of Birder’s Diary onto your new computer by going to the Downloads page at www.BirdersDiary.com.
-You must be logged onto the web site in order to access the installation links on the Downloads page.
+- For v5.0 or later, install your licensed version of Birder’s Diary onto your new computer by going to the Downloads page at www.BirdersDiary.com.

-- Start Birder’s Diary (if on Vista or later, start Birder’s Diary for this step by right-clicking on the desktop icon and choosing “Run as admin“) and you will be presented with the “License Information” window.
-Use the Unlock Now button to enter your user license; this is your latest Birder’s Diary license only.
+- Start Birder’s Diary (“Run as admin“) and you will be presented with the “License Information” window (Ctrl+L to open it manually).
+Use the Activate License button to enter your user license; this is your latest Birder’s Diary license only.
 For complete instructions on this step see here.

 - For v3.7 or later, it is not necessary to reactivate your taxonomic list licenses usually.

 - Exit and restart Birder’s Diary normally!